ZijieZhaoMMHW/oyster_model/README.md

 </tbody>
 </table>

 The fitted coefficients (`a` and `b`) reveal some characteristics of temperature's influence on oyster mortality.
-All results show that the increase of temperature tend to positively impact the possibility of oyster mortality's existence, and this influence is more significant in `PC` compared to `PW` (shown by higher `b` in `PC`).
-Temperature's influences on oyster mortality is similar in Sensor and Float data (shown by similar `b`), but very distinct in Rack data.
-This is due to the fact that the oyster mortality observations in PC and PW are remarkably different, if you look at the rack observation data of POM, you would find that observations in PC are mostly 0 while there are many 1 and 2 (they are all treated as 1 in model) in PW.
-Please take care of this point.
-It could be a potential observation error or something like that.
+The outcomes reveal that temperature increases have a positive influence on the existence of oyster mortality, and this influence is more significant in comparison `PW` (shown by higher `b` in `PC`).
+Temperature influences on oyster mortality is similar in Sensor and Float data (shown by similar `b`), but very distinct in Rack data.
+This is due to the fact that the oyster mortality observations in PC and PW are remarkably different.
+When reviewing POM’s rack observation data, it is evident that PC observations are mainly 0 and PW illustrates mainly 1 and 3 which are all treated as 1 in the model.
+This is an important aspect to take note of as this could be an error in observation.